asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 ; Wait for an incoming websocket connection from a remote application and pass media ; using the slin16 codec.
 Dial(WebSocket/INCOMING/c(slin16))

+; Make an outbound connection using the ulaw codec and a media direction of "in".
+Dial(WebSocket/connection1/c(ulaw)d(in))
 ```

 ### Using the [ARI `/channels`](/Latest_API/API_Documentation/Asterisk_REST_Interface/Channels_REST_API/) REST APIs